 When it comes down to the security of the place, Ecuador has never had serious threats nor are there specific risks that could harm you.
 The serious crime rate in Ecuador, as stated by the State Department, merely asks for general safety precautions you should take no matter where you go.
 No immediate risks to safety are related to Ecuador, especially the Galapagos Island.

 To sum it up, Ecuador is a safe place and require no strict security measures.
 The biggest problems travelers might face are the ones involving credit card fraud and pickpockets which are not unheard of no matter where you go.
 Express kidnappings that involve the withdrawal of money while being forced is something you need to be wary of in almost all countries.

 Visiting Ecuador does not require you to get vaccinated but in order to ensure safety in all forms, it is best if you have been vaccinated for measles, mumps, and rubella.

 4. Costa Rica

-For many years Costa Rica has been one of the safest countries in South America.
-It termed as the Switzerland of South America because of its unwavering beauty and very strong political stability that has ensured peace for almost 70 years.
+For many years Costa Rica has been one of the safest countries in Central America.
+It termed as the Switzerland of Latin America because of its unwavering beauty and very strong political stability that has ensured peace for almost 70 years.

 When we talk about safety, the definition of the word itself differs from person to person.
 When it comes to the safety in terms of a person’s physical well-being, then it’s safe to say that the water in Costa Rica is quite nontoxic to drink and has not known to cause any serious illnesses in years before.
 The healthcare system is very efficient and is accessible throughout.
 Local clinics are present throughout the country with the addition of world-class hospitals and doctors.